How To Protect Your Social Media From Bots & Fake Followers

 Put Some Trust In The Platforms

-Most of the time, you only need to wait for these bots to be removed.
+Most of the time, you only need to wait for these bots and fake followers to be removed.
 It’s not just your problem; it’s everyone’s problem.
 According to some estimates, about 15-40% of social media accounts are bots and fake accounts.

 The discrepancy between 15% and 40% is huge, but this greatly varies on the platform.